-January 28, 1895 (Norwalk, CT) – February 4, 1918; 23 years old
+DOB/DOD: January 28, 1895 (Norwalk, CT) – February 4, 1918; 23 years old

-Unmarried
+MARITAL STATUS: Unmarried

-Last local address: 14 Union Avenue, Norwalk
+LOCAL ADDRESS: 14 Union Avenue, Norwalk

-Entered the service on December 11, 1917
+ENLISTMENT: December 11, 1917

-Unit: Naval Training Station, Newport, Rhode Island
+UNIT: Naval Training Station, Newport, Rhode Island

-Born to John T. Sheehan (1864-?) and Mary Pugh Sheehan (1865-1923).
+FAMILY: Born to John T. Sheehan (1864-?) and Mary Pugh Sheehan (1865-1923).
 Two sisters, Elsie (1892-1935) and Eunice (1901-1962).
 One twin brother, Walter (1895-1953).

-Died of “pleurisy, suppurative” at Naval Hospital, Newport, Rhode Island.
+CIRCUMSTANCES: Died of “pleurisy, suppurative” at Naval Hospital, Newport, Rhode Island.
 Pleurisy is inflammation of the pleurae, which impairs their lubricating function and causes pain when breathing.
 It is caused by pneumonia and other diseases of the chest or abdomen.
 More than likely related to the Spanish Influenza outbreak.

 Austin Avenue renamed Sheehan Street in 1921 in his honor